- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 This massive sandstone gate was once inaccessible and unusable, abandoned in the 'no man's land' behind the Berlin Wall.
-These days it has been renovated and is once more a testament to some of the beautiful architecture found in the German capital.
+It has since been renovated and these days is a popular attraction and a testament to some of the beautiful architecture found in the German capital.

 Checkpoint Charlie was the notorious border crossing marking the division between East and West Berlin for nearly 30 years.
 No longer functional, a museum has been constructed as a testament to the many brave attempts to go over, under or across the wall unnoticed.
 While the original metal shed is now on display elsewhere, the soldier's post can be visited, and tourists can be photographed under the border sign.

 What is left of the infamous Berlin Wall has been transformed into the largest open-air alternative art gallery in the world.
 Graffiti artists have used the space to showcase their skill on the longest section of the wall, which stretches from Ostbahnhof station to the Oberbaumbrucke.
 The collection has since become a tourist attraction and is recognised as a memorial to freedom.

 The Jewish Museum has gained international acclaim for its unique exhibition space and dynamic architecture.
-Visitors enter the Jewish Museum through the Berlin Museum to explore the exhibition rooms, which are clustered around the main axis void, designed to signify the empty and invisible aspects of Jewish history.
+Visitors enter the Jewish Museum through the Berlin Museum to explore the exhibition rooms, which are clustered around the main axis void, designed to signify the invisible aspects of Jewish history.

 The Reichstag has been the seat of the German parliament since 1894 and is undoubtedly one of Berlin's most famous buildings.
 Damaged in the carnage of World War II, the structure was famously wrapped in white fabric in the late 1990s by the well-known conceptual artist, Christo.